christinabuencamino/Farmers-Market-Project/README.md

                 border_color='transparent')
         ).add_to(m)
 ```
 Next, I created a chloropleth map of the ranges of median incomes in NYC using the <a href url="https://data.census.gov/cedsci/table?q=Income%20%28Households,%20Families,%20Individuals%29&g=1600000US3651000%248600000&y=2019&tid=ACSST5Y2019.S1903">2019 census data</a> and <a href url="https://github.com/fedhere/PUI2015_EC/blob/master/mam1612_EC/nyc-zip-code-tabulation-areas-polygons.geojson">NYC geojson data</a>.
 Note that completely white areas within NYC imply that there was no census data on that zip code (an example being Central Park in Manhattan).
+I scaled the map by <a href='https://www.nerdwallet.com/article/taxes/federal-income-tax-brackets'>federal income tax brackets</a>.

 <iframe src="Median-Map.html" height="800" width="650"></iframe>